krorvik/viperpit/articles/pit.md

 # Auxiliary consoles panel

 The auxiliary consoles are a 4mm plywood panel that is supported by 3D-printed supports, and 10x20mm dowels along the edges.
 They are finished with another plywood panel that runs towards the back of the pit on top.
+See second image.

 # Screen mount